Unboxed-Software/solana-course/content/solana-nft.md

     "goLiveDate": "25 Dec 2022 00:00:00 GMT"
 ```

-Update `whitelistMintSettings`

-- `burnEveryTime: true` will burn the whitelist token when minting an NFT
-- `mint` specifies the token mint of the whitelist token
+Update `whitelistMintSettings` and set the `mint` field to the address of the token we just created
-- `presale: true` setting allows whitelist token holders to mint before the `goLiveDate`
-- `discountPrice` specifies a discounted mint price for whitelist token holders

 ```json
     "whitelistMintSettings": {